pingcap/docs/sql-statements/sql-statement-kill.md

 ## Global kill <span class="version-mark">New in v5.0.0</span>

 Since v5.0, TiDB provides experimental support for [global kill](https://github.com/pingcap/tidb/blob/master/docs/design/2020-06-01-global-kill.md).
-When enabled, each TiDB server will ensure that Connection IDs are globally unique.
+When this feature is enabled, each TiDB server will ensure that Connection IDs are globally unique.
 A `KILL` statement can be issued to any TiDB server, which will internally route the request to the correct TiDB instance.
 This ensures that `KILL` is safe even when TiDB servers are behind a load balancer.

 To enable "global kill", set `enable-global-kill = true` in `experimental` section of your configuration file.